Ectario/CTF/0xHorizonx/Web/webSearchMe/notes.md

 Let's try a little ...
 Ok, when we do a search, the search is rewritten in the html code.
 So let's try an xss payload just to try it out.

 OK!
-It is therefore an xss flaw.
+It is therefore an xss flaw. (see PoC below)

 Let's exploit.